 Residence permit in accordance with Swedish rules for family members of Nordic citizens

-If you are a Nordic citizen, your family are citizens of a non-EU country and you intend to live in Sweden, they should apply for residence permits.
+If you are a Nordic citizen, your family are citizens of a non-EU/-EEA country and you intend to live in Sweden, they should apply for residence permits.
 The main rule is that you must apply for and obtain a residence permit before entering Sweden.

 Your family must in most cases have their residence permits granted before travelling to Sweden.
 In some cases, your family members can receive a residence permit by applying from Sweden.